jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 Ok, at this point I suppose I should maybe tidy up the code a bit.
 There's various ways it can be refactored to reduce duplication, and increase clarity, so let's do that.

+Well, I've rearranged it a bit, and it could probably be improved further, but to be honest, I kind of want to keep progressing.
+I think I'll work on making the visualisation of the final DAG more rich.
+Need to include the number of replications, and include data about the original node ids.

+Ok, I've worked on the visualisation somewhat, and it's certainly a lot better.
+That being said, I'm noticing that we might be losing some important context with our current datastructures.
+In the visualisation of QT18, we can see that the replication boxes for 'b' and 'c' are separate, which one might take to mean that these can be permuted independently without creating invalid matchings.
+However that is not the case.
+The 'c' nodes in the original query graph must descend from particular 'b' nodes at the parent level.
+I'll need to investigate tomorrow to see if this is simply poor visualisation on my part, or if the actual results of the conversion need modified.

+It's also worth noting that, when we look at the step by step output during conversion, it seems like this information is at least available, so we should be ok, even if it does come down to modifying the conversion algorithm.

+We can see the same problem with QT23, but QT24 looks perfect.

+Another thing I need to look at is making the labelling of the clusters have a correct label indicating whether the nodes are connected.
+Currently this is hard coded, so obviously wrong.
+Actually, this makes me think, if you have several generations of node groups in the same replication cluster, is it possible for one of those groups to be replicated but the others not?
+If so, we'll need to think of a better way to indicate that a node group is connected.
+Perhaps that information should actually be in the label of the node that gets rendered?
+But actually that would get confusing, since the replication won't necessarily only happen at the lowest level.
+Perhaps I should think more about what sort of graphs would exhibit connectedness at higher levels of the conversion proces...

+Anyways, that's enough for one night.